harness/developer-hub/docs/chaos-engineering/features/resilience-probes/use-probe.md

 - Go to [probe overview](/docs/chaos-engineering/features/resilience-probes/overview) to get an understanding about probes.
 - Go to [chaos faults](/docs/chaos-engineering/chaos-faults) to understand where probes are used.
 - You should have an active chaos infrastructure where you can schedule the chaos experiment.
-- Enterprise Hub connectivity status should be active
+- Enterprise Hub connectivity status should be active.
 - Read/write access to the chaos experiment to schedule or navigate to the probe addition UI.
 - Read access to the chaos infrastructure to select a chaos infrastructure when creating an experiment.
 - Read access to the chaos hub to select faults from the chaos hub while creating an experiment.